haiilingg/-8-Week-SQL-Challenge/Case Study #1 /README.md

 LIMIT 1;
 ```

-### Q5 Which item was the most popular for each customer?--
+### Q5 Which item was the most popular for each customer?

 ```SQL
 WITH PopularItems AS (